-ESP and ESP LTD are the same guitar company.
+ESP and LTD are the same guitar company.
 The difference is the ESP series is the premium line of guitars.
 Whereas, the LTD line is the affordable version of the ESP models.
 You can notice this in the quality of their hardware, tonewood, and the detail of the finish in each guitar.

 ESP vs LTD Comparison (Watch Below)

 ESP is a Japanese company based in the US established in 1975.
 Their guitars are handcrafted in Korea using premium woods, electronics, and materials to produce high-end guitars.
 Their guitars are marketed as premium-grade guitars which is reflected within their price.

 The LTD series was introduced by ESP in 1996 to compete with other brands manufacturing budget guitars which were the new trend at the time.
 LTD guitars are manufactured with lower grade materials to decrease the overall cost making it more affordable for beginners.
 However, LTD guitars try to maintain the high ESP standards.

 LTD guitars will be cheaper, yes.
 However, the quality in these guitars is undeniable and they will certainly maintain ESP standards.

 Let us take a look at some of the typical differences in materials used between both ESP and LTD guitars.

 To start with, their most affordable models (which are part of the LTD 10 Series) are the only models that come with a Basswood body.